Join us on Tuesday November 26, 2019 in Burlington Massachusetts for Agile Boston’s 11th Annual Give Thanks For Scrum event.

 Teaching Scrum for over 12 years, Stacia is a noted authority on Scrum, a Business Agility Coach, Certified Scrum Trainer (CST) & Coach, and an author of The Professional ScrumMaster’s Handbook.
 Stacia was one of the very first Certified Scrum Trainers in the USA, taught by Ken Schwaber himself.

 Stacia is an expert on enabling high-performance business agility through the application of Open principles.
 Her forthcoming book FailAgility provides a set of guidelines and specific step-by-step advise on what to do, and what not to do, when the goal is enterprise-wide improvement.

-JOSEPH DeANGELIS is an enterprise agile consultant, executive coach and transformation leader with over 20 years experience working with Fortune 500 companies such as Cisco, Adobe, Kronos, Fidelity, Liberty Mutual, State Street and Nuance Communications.
-Joseph has successfully trained hundreds of people in the foundations of Agile and Scrum, and implemented Scrum, Scrum@Scale and SAFe in many organizations from a broad spectrum of business lines, including Software, Hardware, AI, Banking, Wealth Management and Insurance.
-As Operational Leader of the Agile Boston community, Joseph has organized and frequently keynoted many events in the greater Boston area.
-Joseph is born and raised in Boston!
+JOSEPH DeANGELIS is an enterprise agile consultant, executive coach and transformation leader with over 20 years experience working with companies such as Cisco, Adobe, Fidelity, Liberty Mutual, State Street and most recently Nuance Communications.
+Joseph has successfully trained hundreds of people in the foundations of Agile and Scrum, and implemented Scrum, Scrum@Scale and SAFe in many organizations across a broad spectrum of business lines, including Software, Hardware, AI, Banking, Wealth Management and Insurance.

 How to keep your Scrum from Losing its “Why”: An Introduction to Measuring with Evidence-Based Management